In The Social Animal, author Elliot Aronson provides an overview of social psychology.

 - Liking, Loving and Interpersonal Sensitivity

-- We like to preserve a positive and congruent image of ourselves and we’ll go to great length to ensure it
+- We like to preserve a positive and congruent image of ourselves and we’ll go to great lengths to ensure it

 - To persuade a knowledgeable audience, present both sides of the argument; present one for ignorant audiences